 (2) Despite regulation 24(2) the Director General cannot be satisfied that the applicant has demonstrated the ability referred to in regulation 16 to safely drive motor vehicles as the licence would authorise solely on the basis that the applicant has previously held a driver’s licence or has previously satisfied the Director General of having that ability.

-(3) The applicant has to have demonstrated that ability —

-(a) in the case of the grant of a driver’s licence to an applicant who has reached 75, but not 78, years of age, within 3 years before the grant of the licence; and

-(b) in the case of the grant of a driver’s licence to an applicant who has reached 78, but not 80, years of age, within 2 years before the grant of the licence; and

-(c) in the case of the grant of a driver’s licence to an applicant who has reached 80 years of age, within one year before the grant of the licence.
+(3) The applicant has to have demonstrated that ability within one year before the grant of the licence.

+[Regulation 19 amended in Gazette 5 Apr 2012 p.
+1578.]

 20. Knowledge of traffic laws and safe driving techniques

 (1) Before a person can hold a driver’s licence the person has to have satisfied the Director General that the person can demonstrate a reasonable knowledge of the traffic laws of the State and of safe driving techniques unless under regulation 22(4) the Director General has waived the requirement to be able to demonstrate that knowledge.